Convicted former CFO seeks $60 million from Tyco

 By Karen Freifeld

-NEW YORK Former Tyco International TYC.N Chief Financial Officer Mark Swartz, who is serving a prison sentence for looting the company, has sued for $60 million (37.1 million pounds) in retirement and other money he says he is owed.
+NEW YORK, May 7 Former Tyco International Chief Financial Officer Mark Swartz, who is serving a prison sentence for looting the company, has sued for $60 million in retirement and other money he says he is owed.

 The lawsuit, which was made public on Monday, accuses Tyco of breach of contract and unjust enrichment for not paying him some $48 million from an executive retirement agreement, $9 million in reimbursement for New York taxes, and other money.